 Oct 10 — Dec 06, 2008

-Featuring work by: Forrest Bess, Pearl Blauvelt, Oscar Bluemner, Anthony Campuzano, James Castle, Alfred Jensen, Jasper Johns, Tristin Lowe, Agnes Martin, Jim Nutt, Ann Ryan, Donald Sultan, Joseph Yoakum, Christina Ramberg
+Featuring work by: Forrest Bess, Marvin Bileck, Pearl Blauvelt, Oscar Bluemner, Anthony Campuzano, James Castle, Philip Guston, Eva Hesse, Alfred Jensen, Jasper Johns, Tristin Lowe, Agnes Martin, Emily Nelligan, Jim Nutt, Christina Ramberg, Ed Ruscha, Ann Ryan, Richard Serra, Donald Sultan, John Walker, Terry Winters, Grant Wood, Joseph Yoakum

 Fleisher/Ollman Gallery is pleased to announce the first exhibition of the gallery's 2008-2009 season, Castle in Context, on view from October 10 through December 6, 2008.
 As a counterpoint to norms of categorization and distinction, the exhibition places James Castle in the context of art historical discourse by enabling the viewer to connect the artist's soot-and- spit drawings and found-object constructions with the work of contemporaries, many of whose practices were (or are) firmly rooted in the art world.
 Castle, who was born profoundly deaf and never learned to speak, read or sign, remained isolated from these mainstream communities.
 This exhibition aims to complement the James Castle retrospective at the Philadelphia Museum of Art, the first comprehensive museum exhibition of the artist's work.